-The AHP Regulation requires that members who pass AHP subsidy on to project sponsors and/or owners execute a legally enforceable retention mechanism (i.e. AHP mortgage and note) securing the AHP-assisted property, which is recorded with the appropriate municipality, and will authorize the member to recover subsidy from a project sponsor/owner or subsidy recipient if an event of noncompliance or default should occur.
-The Bank relies on the member participate in the corrective actions, and if needed, to exercise the full abilities of the recorded lien.
+The AHP Regulation requires that members who pass AHP subsidy on to project sponsors and/or owners execute a legally enforceable retention mechanism (i.e., AHP mortgage and note) securing the AHP-assisted property, which is recorded with the appropriate municipality, and will authorize the member to recover subsidy from a project sponsor/owner or subsidy recipient if an event of noncompliance or default should occur.
+This retention mechanism requirement does not apply to owner-occupied rehabilitation projects which do not involve the purchase of the home.
+The Bank relies on the member participation in the corrective actions, and if needed, to exercise the full abilities of the recorded lien.

-The corrective actions for noncompliance, in this order, are:
+The corrective actions for project noncompliance, are in this order:

-- 1. Cure The member, project owner, or project sponsor cures the noncompliance within a reasonable period of time, generally not to exceed 12 months. - Modification The circumstances of the noncompliance are eliminated through a modification of the scoring characteristics of the approved application pursuant to the AHP Regulation 12 CFR 1291.29 and 1291.60.
-Although modifications can be done at any time, they are only considered a cure for noncompliance and not for other recapture scenarios. - Repayment of AHP subsidies The Bank shall recapture or recover the AHP subsidies (plus interest, if appropriate) that are not used in compliance with the commitments made in the approved AHP application, the AHP Agreement, or as otherwise required by the FHFA's regulations, and if the misuse is the result of the actions or omissions of the member, project sponsor, or owner. - (a) Responsible parties for repayment of AHP subsidies:
+- 1. Cure The project owner, or project sponsor cures the noncompliance within a reasonable period of time, generally not to exceed 12 months. - Modification The circumstances of the noncompliance are eliminated through a modification of the scoring characteristics of the approved application pursuant to the AHP Regulation 12 CFR 1291.29 and 1291.60.
+Although modifications can be done at any time, they are only considered a cure for noncompliance and not for other repayment scenarios. - 3.
+Repayment of AHP subsidies The Bank, or the member if delegated the responsibility, shall recapture or recover the AHP subsidies (plus interest, if appropriate) that are not used in compliance with the commitments made in the approved AHP application, the AHP Agreement, or as otherwise required by the FHFA's regulations, and if the misuse is the result of the actions or omissions of the member.

-The member or sponsor/owner shall repay to the Bank the amount of any subsidy (plus interest, as appropriate) that, as a result of the member's, sponsor's or owner's respective actions or omissions, is not used in compliance with the terms of the approved application for the subsidy, unless the noncompliance is cured within a reasonable period of time.
+The member shall repay to the Bank the amount of any subsidy (plus interest, as appropriate) that is not used in compliance with the terms of the approved application for the subsidy.4.
+Repayment of the AHP subsidies is not required if:

-- (b) Repayment of the AHP subsidies are not required if: - i.
-The member, project owner, or project sponsor cures the noncompliance as noted above; or
+i.
+The project owner, or project sponsor cures the noncompliance as noted above; or

 - ii.
 The circumstances of the noncompliance are eliminated through a modification as noted above; or - iii.
-The member is unable to collect the AHP subsidy after making reasonable efforts to collect it.
+The member shall make reasonable efforts to collect the AHP subsidy from the project sponsor or owner.